VET APPROVED

 The following are some of the courses of treatment your vet may prescribe:

-- Immunomodulatory medications: This kind of medication will eliminate the itchiness caused by atopic dermatitis.
+- Anti-inflammatory medications: This kind of medication will reduce the itchiness caused by atopic dermatitis.

-- Hyposensitization: When your vet can determine the cause of your dog’s allergies, small doses of the allergens are injected, and he will build up a tolerance to the allergens.
+- Hyposensitization: When your vet can determine the cause of your dog’s allergies, small doses of the allergens can be regularly administered via an injection, and they may build up a tolerance to the allergens.

 - Antibacterial and antifungal medications: Another issue with atopic dermatitis is bacterial and yeast infections that might also crop up.
-Your vet may prescribe antibacterial or antifungal medications that you would apply topically.
+Your vet may prescribe antibacterial or antifungal medications that you would apply topically or systemically depending on the severity.

-- Shampoo: There are many kinds of medicated shampoos available that are designed to relieve your dog’s itchy skin.
+- Shampoo: There are many kinds of medicated shampoos available that are designed to relieve your dog’s itchy skin and reduce bacterial and fungal presence.

 If you need to speak with a vet but can’t get to one, head over to PangoVet.
 It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!